 The role of the Historic Environment Service is to identify, record, protect, conserve, present and interpret the historic environment of Cornwall and the Isles of Scilly.

-The Historic Environment Service provides the following services:
+The Historic Environment Service provide the following services:

-- Manages and runs the Cornwall and Scilly Historic Environment Record;
+- Manage and run the Cornwall and Scilly Historic Environment Record;

-- Provides a countryside advice service to landowners and others on the management of the rural historic environment through agri-environment schemes;
+- Provide a countryside advice service to landowners and others on the management of the rural historic environment through agri-environment schemes;

-- Gives advice to all on the significance of the historic environment and how it might best be managed and conserved;
+- Give advice to all on the significance of the historic environment and how it might best be managed and conserved;

-Registered as an archaeological organisation with the Institute of Field Archaeologists.
+The service is also registered as an archaeological organisation with the Chartered Institute for Archaeologists.